The Example of Empathy

 Since its inception, 115 dogs and 132 at-risk teens have participated in the Renaissance Project.

-Home for Life's outreach programs touch the lives of over 1200 adults and 1000 children each year.
+Home for Life's® outreach programs touch the lives of over 4000 at risk adults and 1000 at risk children each year.